mircealungu/mircea/thoughtstream.md

 **May 5**

-Goal for the second half of life: transform the beauty, enthusiasm, and strength of youth into kindness, wisdom, and efficiency.
+Goal for the second half of life: transform the beauty, enthusiasm, and strength into kindness, wisdom, and efficiency.

 **May 2**